rpolicastro/gostripes/README.md

 ### Aligning Reads to Genome

-After quality control of the fastq files, the reads can then be mapped to the genome.
+After quality control of the FASTQ files, the reads can then be mapped to the genome.
-First, a STAR genome index is generated from the fasta genome alignment and genome annotation file.
+First, a STAR genome index is generated from the FASTA genome assembly and GTF genome annotation file.
-Then, the fastq files are mapped to the genome using this index.
+Then, the FASTQ files are mapped to the genome using this index.

 ```
 assembly <- system.file("extdata", "Saccharomyces_cerevisiae.R64-1-1.dna_sm.toplevel.fa", package = "gostripes")